KaixiangCS/CMPUT404-assignment-web-client/README.md

 ========================

-https://pymotw.com/3/urllib.parse/ learn about how to use the urllib.parse.urlparse() to split urls into components and how to get each parts by named attributes. https://www.networkwebcams.co.uk/blog/2010/02/17/network-port-and-why-do-i-need-one/ learn about when I can not get a port from the url what I can set for it
+https://pymotw.com/3/urllib.parse/ learn about how to use the urllib.parse.urlparse() to split urls into components and how to get each parts by named attributes.

+https://www.networkwebcams.co.uk/blog/2010/02/17/network-port-and-why-do-i-need-one/ learn about when I can not get a port from the url what I can set for it.

+https://docs.python.org/3/library/urllib.request.html#urllib-examples learn about what is the function of urllib.parse.urlencode and get some examples about how to use this.

 Study Buddy
 ========================